Crash-GHaun/recommendations_ticket_service/README.md

 Please note that the environment variables needs to be set before starting the service.

+## Template-Based Messaging

+This service now uses Go templates for generating ticket messages and titles.
+Templates are loaded from files and filled in with data from the `RecommendationQueryResult` and `Ticket` structs.

+### Template Files

+Two template files are used:

+1. `messageTemplate.txt` - For the body of the ticket message.
+2. `ticketTitleTemplate.txt` - For the ticket title.

+These templates use placeholders like `{{.Row.Project_name}}` to insert specific fields from the structs.
+The templates are loaded and parsed during the service initialization and are stored in memory for efficient reuse.

+### Usage

+To use these templates, simply execute them with the corresponding data structures:

+- `messageTemplate.Execute(&buffer, data)`
+- `ticketTitleTemplate.Execute(&buffer, data)`

+### Struct Location

+The structs used in these templates (`RecommendationQueryResult` and `Ticket`) are defined in `internal/ticketInterfaces/baseTicketInterface.go`.

+### Modifying Templates

+To modify the behavior of message or title generation, edit the respective template files.
+This approach allows for easy changes without modifying the core service code.

 ## Endpoints

 - `GET /CreateTickets`: Checks for new tickets, and Updates stale tickets.